 Our Music department is thriving, offering everything from African drumming to our contemporary choir ‘Vocal Beatz’.
 Our brand new suite of iMacs also enables us to offer cutting edge tuition in music technology alongside our more traditional string ensemble and concert band.

 For students interested in performing arts and the theatre, activities take place on a weekly basis and we offer an extensive performing arts training programme.
 There are a number of options to the enrichment training programme: students of any ability can join the Limelights group to develop their skills and build confidence, and can audition for the whole school production.
 We also offer PATCH, an audition-only academy.
-PATCH students are expected to attend and study a minimum of two of the performing arts disciplines from vocals, acting and dance training.
 Students interested in working 'behind the scenes' in the arts can also join our Tech Lighting group.

 Students who receive private music tuition at school are expected to attend at least one training enrichment throughout the week.